Multi-Asset Explorer Funds

 Tactical asset allocation (TAA)

-TAA determines the overweight or underweight exposure to asset classes compared to the SAA.
-Each asset class, sub-asset class and the overall market environment are given a score from 1 to 5.
-The quants data provide a quantitative perspective on, for example, the relative attractiveness of an equity market both against other markets and against its own history.
-The scorecard informs the over and underweights that the team expresses through portfolio construction.
+TAA determines the exposure weightings to asset classes versus the SAA.
+Each asset class and the overall market are given a score from 1 to 5.
+The data provide a quantitative perspective on the attractiveness of an equity market versus other markets and its own history.
+The scorecard informs the weights that are expressed through portfolio construction.

 Portfolio construction

-We test the performance and interaction of factors, such as value, growth, quality or size, over the long term and identify a blend that will provide the most effective risk-adjusted exposure.
-The decision on the use of passive vehicles depends on availability and suitability.
-The combination of the target manager allocations and TAA weights provides a target holding size for every manager.
-The team ensures the new targets comply will portfolio rules and restrictions.
+We test the performance and interaction of factors, such as value, growth, or size, over the long term and identify a blend that will provide the most effective risk-adjusted exposure.
+The use of passive vehicles depends on availability and suitability.
+The target manager allocations and TAA weights combined provide a target holding size for every manager.

 Manager selection

 Managers are subjected to quantitative analysis of current and past positioning.
-We analyse the drivers of performance, particularly the stylistic exposure of managers.
-The team considers manager philosophy and process, team structure, business structure and incentivisation, stock selection process, portfolio construction, historical and current positioning.
-We also ensure selected funds are suitable from an operational and compliance perspective.
+We analyse the drivers of their performance, particularly their stylistic exposures.
+We consider manager philosophy and process, team and business structure, incentivisation, stock selection process, portfolio construction, and historical and current positioning.
+We ensure selected funds are suitable from an operational and compliance perspective.

 Implementation